orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

 time inside Orthanc can be automatically deleted when the disk space used by Orthanc grows above a threshold, or when the number of stored patients grows above a threshold.
 This feature enables the automated control of the disk space dedicated to Orthanc.
+Note that pushing a new study for an existing patient will not change its position in the recycling order.

 Recycling is controlled by the ``MaximumStorageSize`` and the ``MaximumPatientCount`` options in the :ref:`Orthanc configuration file <configuration>`.
+Setting both these values to 0 will disable recycling.

 It is possible to prevent important data from being automatically recycled.
 This mechanism is called **protection**.
 Each patient can be